senresearch/BulkLMM.jl/README.md

 For example, to conduct genome-wide associations mapping on the 1112-th trait, we can run the function `scan()` with inputs of the trait (as a 2D-array of one column), geno matrix, and the kinship matrix.
+Type `?scan()` for more detailed description of the function.

 ```julia